vmware-tanzu/velero/README.md

 5. By default, Ark also makes disk snapshots of any persistent volumes, using the appropriate cloud service API.
 (This can be disabled via the option `--snapshot-volumes=false`)

+## Extensibility

+Ark has multiple mechanisms for extending the core functionality to meet your individual backup/restore needs:

+* [Hooks][27] allow you to specify commands to be executed within running pods during a backup.
+This is useful if you need to run a workload-specific command prior to taking a backup (for example, to flush disk buffers or to freeze a database).
+* [Plugins][28] enable you to develop custom object/block storage back-ends or per-item backup/restore actions that can execute arbitrary logic, including modifying the items being backed up/restored.
+Plugins can be used by Ark without needing to be compiled into the core Ark binary.

 ## Further documentation

  To learn more about Heptio Ark operations and their applications, see the [`/docs` directory][3].